 I recommend splitting your Pacific Coast Highway drive into 3 sections: Mendocino to San Francisco, San Francisco to Big Sur, and Big Sur to Los Angeles.

-Looking for more California bucket list adventures?
+Looking for more adventures along the California Coast?
 Don’t miss these posts!

 General Pacific Coast Highway Information

 - California is known for its year-round warm weather, particularly in the coastal regions.
 The Pacific Coast Highway is open all year with mild weather even in winter months.

 - While the weather may be consistent all year, summer is the busiest time of year on the Pacific Coast Highway.
 If you want fewer crowds, consider visiting in off-seasons, November-March.

 - The straight-through drive from San Francisco to Big Sur is 4 hours.
 While you could do this trip in a day, it’s best to break it up over a few days.
 Spend a night in Monterey or Pacific Grove.
 The next day you can explore Big Sur before driving on to Los Angeles or returning to San Francisco.